We are no longer accepting event proposals for the British Science Festival 2023. Watch this space for the 2024 applications!

 We welcome proposals for events that allow and encourage festival audiences to engage with content in a variety of meaningful ways, whether by having the opportunity to have a two-way conversation with academics, getting hands on with research through tactile exhibits or interactive workshops, or otherwise immersing themselves in the proposed content.
 In previous years, festival events have included drop-in activities, fitness classes, creative workshops, musical performances, walking tours and games, as well as many other formats.

-Here are a few examples of different event formats from previous Festivals.
+Here are a few examples of different event formats from previous The British Science Festival 2023:

 Will you support the development of my event?